Cíall agus neart

 The Tithes records for Lahardane were taken in 1826 and there was no mention of James O’Connell.
 Thirty years later Griffith’s Valuation lists him as a major representative of the owner, John Leslie Gun of Ballybunion.
 John Leslie Gun was the grandson of George Gun of Carrigafoile Castle and therefore a second cousin to the O’Connells and Raymonds of Ballyegan and Riversdale.

 The next records we come across are the baptismal records for the children of James O’Connell and Anna Hennessy.
 Note the naming pattern.
 Tradition had it that the first daughter was named for the guest spouse’s mother and the first son for the host spouse’s father.
 The second son was named for the guest spouse’s father and the second daughter for the host spouse’s mother.
 The third son and daughter for their parents and any following children for their uncles and aunts.
-This suggests that Anna’s father would have been named Michael Hennessy and that Anna’s mother might also have been called Anna.
+Anna’s parents were Michael Hennessy and Elizabeth Stonehouse.
 There is a marriage record for Mary O’Connell and Patrick Downey of Lahardane in 1855.
 They emigrated to the US and their descendants may be an American branch of the family.

 James O’Connell Senior, of Lahardane was born about 1799/1800 as his death certificate of 1868 states his age to be 68 years.
 We don’t know his birth parish but his brother Maurice O’Connell was known as Maurice of Newtown.
 Meaning Newtownsandes, now known as Moyvane.
 James and his father are probably buried in Knockanure graveyard, so it’s possible he was born in this general area.